Mstepniak48201/intro_to_apis/fastapi-react-mini-project/notes.md

 ```
 import React, {useState} from "react";

+// Create functional component AddFruitForm that takes the function addFruit() as a prop.
 const AddFruitForm = ({addFruit}) => {

+  // Declare State.
+  // In this state hook, fruitName is the current state.
+It holds the value the user types into the input field.
+  // setFruitName is the function used to update the fruitName state.
+  // useState("") initializes the state to an empty string.

+  // Declare state: fruitName holds the value of the current state.
+  // setFruitName is the function that updates the fruitName state with the value inputted by the user.
+  // useState("") initializes the state to an empty string.
   const [fruitName, setFruitName] = useState("")

+  // handleSubmit will be called when the form is submitted in the onSubmit event in <form>.
+  // event.preventDefault() prevents the default behavior, in this case reloading the page.
+  // if (fruitName)  checks if the user has entered a value.
+  // addFruit() is the function that will be passed as a prop. fruitname is passed to it.
+  // setFruitName clears the input field by resetting state to an empty string.
   const handleSubmit = (event) => {
     event.preventDefault();
     if (fruitName) {